 Hands up if you know why most beer bottles are brown – at least the ones we don’t need to put lemons in?
 And keep them up if you know why they are always made of glass?
-The answer is simple in that brown glass restricts the amount of UV rays that can penetrate the beer and alter the flavour.
-The bottles are made of glass as it is impermeable to oxygen and carbon dioxide – two things that make the beer go flat via oxidisation.
+The answer is simple in that brown glass restricts the amount of UV rays that can penetrate the beer and alter the flavor.
+The bottles are made of glass as it is impermeable to oxygen and carbon dioxide – two things that make the beer go flat via oxidization.

-If you remember my post discussing the Risks of Essential Oils, I mentioned that essential oils are susceptible to oxidisation.
+If you remember my post discussing the Risks of Essential Oils, I mentioned that essential oils are susceptible to oxidization.
 So, all you have to do is keep in mind that essential oils are the same as a good beer in that they really need to be kept in a brown glass bottle or vial.
 Reputable oil manufacturers use brown glass so if yours is plastic or clear, it is probably fake or at the very least won’t last very long at all anyway.

 2. Read the label

 This one is not as fool proof but is also a good place to look.
 Check if the label says ‘100% Pure’ anywhere on it.
 I know this may make you skeptical as anyone can put anything they like on a label but in many countries there are consumer regulations that govern what can be put on a label in regards to the attribution of content facts.
 Other things to look for on the label are: